shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/scanner/README.md

 ## 🛡 Defensive Insight

-Services running on unusual ports are not inherently secure.
+Running services on unusual ports does not provide meaningful security.

-Security through obscurity can delay discovery but does not prevent attackers from identifying exposed services through systematic scanning.
+Attackers can discover hidden services through automated scanning tools.

 Organizations should ensure that:

-- only necessary services are exposed
+- unnecessary services are disabled
-- firewall rules restrict unnecessary ports
+- firewall rules restrict exposed ports
-- network monitoring detects unusual service behavior
+- network monitoring detects unusual service activity

-Proper service management reduces the attack surface of exposed infrastructure.
+Security should rely on **proper access control and service hardening**, not obscurity.

 ---